Metana-Inc/metana-fullstack-demos/module-6/readme.md

 - 6.05 - Create a seedDb.js script to seed the PostgreSQL db.
 Add `db:seed` command in package.json.
 - 6.06 - Update endpoints to handle CRUD operations with PostgreSQL.
 - 6.07 - Ensure that the server successfully connects to the PostgreSQL database before it starts listening for requests by calling db.connect() in an asynchronous function.
 Update the index.js.
-- 6.08 - Handle graceful shutdown to close the database connection when the server is stopped.